JTandT/Markov_Bot/README.md

-For a completely rebuilt and more efficient Telegram markov bot, see: https://gitlab.com/mikesbytes/telegram-markov-bot
+For a completely rebuilt and more efficient Telegram markov bot with more features, see: https://gitlab.com/mikesbytes/telegram-markov-bot

 # Markov_Chatbot